 There are three major game types to choose from, 90-ball (most popular in the UK), 80-ball and 75-ball bingo.
 These are self-explanatory, you have 90, 80 or 75 balls, these are drawn at random and marked off against your ticket.
 If you complete a line or whole ticket first you win a prize.

-There are other less common games too including 30-ball and Joker bingo.
+There are other less common games too including 30-ball and special bingo, such as ‘Blast’ or ‘Cube’ or ‘Reels’.
 See our game guide for more.

 How to Buy Tickets